numalariamodeling/FE-2023-examples/README.md

 1. Running calibration sweeps
     - Copy `run_example_sweeps.py` to a new script named `run_example_calibration.py`
     - Update `sim_years` to run for at least 20 years with `sim_start_year=2000`.
-This start year is just meant to help us place our simulatinos in time, as with the analyzer, rather than actually change any of the time steps in the simulation.
+This start year is just meant to help us place our simulations in time, as with the analyzer, rather than actually change any of the time steps in the simulation.
     - Beneath the sweep we added last time, add another one for `x_Temporary_Larval_Habitat` (default = 1).
 This parameter multiplies the default larval habitat value, so we'll want to start over a relatively small range of values.
 One nice way of doing this is to use a numpy command, `logspace`, that will divide the range evenly in logspace - we'll try -0.5 to 1 in logspace (0.316 to 10 in terms of actual parameter value) for 10 separate values.
 Logspace is particularly useful for this parameter as the actual larval habitat values can be quite large so we tend to want to explore the lower values in our range more closely.
 Be sure to also `import numpy as np` with the rest of your import statements.

       ```python